beigeworm/PoshCord-C2/README.md

 2. Run the script on a target.
 3. Check discord for new channels created.
 5. The session will be started in a newly created channel category
-6. Use the commands listed below
+6. Use the commands listed below in 'session-control' channel

 **MODULES / COMMANDS**

-*Write these in chat to run on the target.*
+*Write these in 'session-control' channel to run on the target.*

 -SYSTEM
 - **AddPersistance**: Add this script to startup.